 • They provide techniques for sorting through this data so it can be effectively analyzed.

-• They offer methods for communicating with voters based on the analysis results.
+• They offer methods for communicating with voters based on the results of the analysis.

 Big data tools political campaigns use are voter files.
 Voter files are database systems that contain detailed information about registered voters, including their voting history, party affiliation, demographic data, and contact information.